 The best way to describe what adaptogens do - they do what they need to do.
 If you are tired, they can provide energy.
 If you are struggling to calm down, they can help you to calm down.

-In more scientific terms they work at a molecular level of regulating the balance within your hypothalamic, pituitary and adrenal glands, which all play a crucial role in the human stress response.2
+In more scientific terms, they work at a molecular level to regulate the balance within your hypothalamic, pituitary and adrenal glands, which all play a crucial role in the human stress response.2

 Our stress stages are as follows: